 As a community college graduate, I am fully aware of the benefits and opportunities that students are afforded.
 I welcome discussions with you about your education and career goals.
-We look forward to having you at Shawnee Community College!
+We look forward to having you at Shawnee Community College and welcome you to our Saints family.